Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Training Procedure

-\cite{Feige} uses a Variational Autoencoder (VAE) to learn an invariant class representation and equivariant information about the transformation needed to obtain the specific sample from the canonical group sample.
-During reconstruction, the decoder only gets the invariant latent variable from samples of the same class, but not of the sample itself.
-Contrarily, the equivariant information is sample-specific and is thus used to adapt the reconstructed class sample to the specific instance using a smooth transformation.
+Another possibility to approximate in- or equivariance are adapted training schemes. \cite{Feige} uses a Variational Autoencoder (VAE) to learn an invariant class representation and equivariant information about the transformation needed to obtain the specific sample from the canonical group sample.
+The in- and equivariant representations are learned via an adapted training scheme.
+During reconstruction, the decoder only gets the invariant latent variable from samples of the same class, but not the sample itself.
+Contrarily, the equivariant information is sample-specific and is used to adapt the reconstructed class sample to the specific instance using a smooth transformation.
 Hence, the equivariant representation is able to encode arbitrary smooth transformations.
-The learned latent representation of the VAE can be used for other tasks, e.g. classification.